mohammadhumzah/100-days-of-code-Humzah/log.md

 **Todays Progress**: Completed a short based on dictionaries and dictionary methods like keys,value,pop,get.

 **Thoughts**:Not enough time i studied so no thoughts

+### Day 11: March 25, Tuesday

+**Todays Progress**: Learnt about dictionary and list methods.
+Also learnt about tuples and when to use them and string slicing and how to do it.

+**Thoughts**: I need to practice the syntax of everything i have learnt before solving the pset.
+Lots of pythonic code to understand and only by writing code myself will i understand it better.
+That will be better than making notes